HEaslea/SDE_Notes/AWS Cloud/Architecture.md

 - Go global in minutes.

 **Trade upfront expense for variable expense**:
-Physical servers cost a fucking lot.
+Physical servers cost a lot.
 Instead of our investment, let amazon do it, they know how to do it all as well.
 Only pay for what we use, nothing more, nothing less :).